benricok/benricok/README.md

 ## Hi there, I'm Benrico Krog

   I'm a big open source enthusiast and privacy focused individual.
 I like developing and building new intresting applications for fun.
-  I'm currently working towards studing Megatronic Enginering and learing new technologies along the way.
+  I'm currently studing Electr & Electronic: Data Enginering and learing new technologies along the way.

 ### Languages I am fluent in